EliteLabyrinth/Game-App-Library/README.md

 ---

-- Users can crated game by clicking on the Add Game button.
+- Users can create a game.
-- Users can updated games by clicking on the update button.
+- Users can update a game.
-- Users can delete games by clicking on the delete button.
+- Users can delete a game.

 # Screenshots: